Teajey/custard/README.md

-Serves plain-text files from a given directory using basic HTTP.
+Serves plain-text files from a given directory.
 More complex queries can be made for files that contain a Markdown-style frontmatter!

 Inspired by [Obsidian](https://obsidian.md/), I wanted to make a service to host markdown for my website in a similar manner :^)